• Menu

 Polar Bear Fun Facts

-• their skin is actually black, not white but since their fur is translucent, and only appears white because it reflects visible light.
+• their skin is actually black, not white.
+Their fur is translucent so it appears white because it reflects visible light.

 • the polar bears scientific name means “sea bear”